LondonHackspaceAI/common/Plans.md

     - parallel programming in Julia (Christian)

+* Meeting on Sun May 29 (7pm intended, 7:30pm start since people
+  relied on public calendar that wasn't updated):

+  Sam (and Christian) showed Julia version of the path search.
+The implementation shown is purely functional.
+There's still work that *could* (but not necessarily will) be done:

+    * add tests
+    * 'check visited cities' optimization
+    * set / queue instead of arrays (optimization) -> 3rd party
+      library seen on Github
+    * newer algorithms
+    * parallelize

+  Christian showed what he found with regards to parallelization in Julia (using its core infrastructure only) as well as in C for comparison.
+(Topic partially unfinished, 3rd party libraries should offer better performance.)

+  Suggestion to perhaps do some sessions Code dojo style (decide on a problem to solve/implement, someone (maybe changing) sits at the computer projected to the screen, the others tell how).

 ## Next steps

 * install LDAP user accounts in the chroot (and separate home from